Coins of the pound sterling

 The standard circulating coinage of the United Kingdom, British Crown Dependencies and British Overseas Territories is denominated in pennies and pounds sterling (symbol "£", commercial GBP), and ranges in value from one penny sterling to two pounds.
-Since decimalisation, on 15 February 1971, the pound has been divided into 100 (new) pence.
+Since decimalisation, on 15 February 1971, the pound has been divided into 100 pence (shown on coins as "new pence" until 1981).
 Before decimalisation, twelve pence made a shilling, and twenty shillings made a pound.

 British coins are minted by the Royal Mint in Llantrisant, Wales.
-The Royal Mint also commissions the coins' designs.
+The Royal Mint also commissions the coins' designs; however they also have to be accepted by the reigning monarch.

-In addition to the circulating coinage, the UK also mints commemorative decimal coins (crowns) in the denomination of five pounds.
-Ceremonial Maundy money and bullion coinage of gold sovereigns, half sovereigns, and gold and silver Britannia coins are also produced.
-Some territories outside the United Kingdom, which use the pound sterling, produce their own coinage, with the same denominations and specifications as the UK coinage but with local designs.
+In addition to the circulating coinage, the UK also mints commemorative decimal coins (crowns) in the denomination of five pounds, ceremonial Maundy money in denominations of 1, 2, 3 and 4 pence in sterling (.925) silver and bullion coinage of gold sovereigns, half sovereigns, and gold and silver Britannia coins are also produced.
+Some territories outside the United Kingdom, which use the pound sterling, produce their own coinage, with the same denominations and specifications as the UK coinage but with local designs; these coins are not legal tender in the mainland United Kingdom.